-- CO4 Address the problems and faults in the prototype preparationusingthemodelanalysisandprovidesuitable solutions. - CO5 Use of flow and pressure measurement devices in channels and hydraulic machinery. - CO6 Consider safety issues in the analysis and design of channels, pipes and hydraulic machinery.
+- CO4 Address the problems and faults the prototype in preparationusingthemodelanalysisandprovidesuitable solutions. - CO5 Use of flow and pressure measurement devices in channels and hydraulic machinery. - CO6 Consider safety issues in the analysis and design of channels, pipes and hydraulic machinery.

 UNIT - I: PROPERTIES OF FLUIDS AND PRESSURE MEASUREMENTS